BenfengXu/KNNPrompting/README.md

 ```
 bash run_knnprompting.sh
 ```
+or
 ```
 bash run_icl.sh
 ```
 ## Results
-As the entire framework is training-free, you shall get exact results w.r.t. random seeds as follows (invariant to different environment):
+As the entire framework is training-free, you shall get **exact** results w.r.t. random seeds as follows (invariant to different environment):

 | Seed                              | 1      | 2      | 3      | 4      | 5      |
 | --------------------------------- | ------ | ------ | ------ | ------ | ------ |